 Derryduff is home to many animals, with a small herd of 38 organic dexter cattle who roam the wild mountainous landscape alongside the chickens.
-DerryDuff is also home to a Tree no pesticides or herbicides, and weeding is done manually.
+DerryDuff is also home to a Tree Nursery.
+This farm is certified with the Irish Organic Association.
+They use no pesticides or herbicides, and weeding is done manually.
 Clover and herbs have been mixed into grass swards, with trees and shrubs planted around the edges of several small ponds, to act as an absorption layer between the paddocks and the water, reducing the risk of pollution to the river.